atefehhosseinniay/credit_card_churn_classification/README.md

 ----------------------------------------------------------
 ## Mission
 * Build machine learning models for classification.
-* Build machine learning models for clustering.
 * Select the right performance metrics for your model.
-* Identify the optimal number of clusters and be able to describe them.
 * Tuning parameters of the model for better performance.
-* Describe the results from unsupervised learning.
 * Online deployment of dashboard with data insights.
 -------------------------------------------------------------
 # Tools & Libraries